Ningbo

 Ningbo is one of the 15 sub-provincial cities in China, and is one of the five separate state-planning cities in China (the other four being Dalian, Qingdao, Xiamen, and Shenzhen), with the municipality possessing a separate state-planning status in many economic departments, rather than being governed by Zhejiang Province.
 Therefore, Ningbo has provincial-level autonomy in making economic and financial policies.

 In 2022, the GDP of Ningbo was CNY 1570,43 billion (US$233.479 billion), and it was ranked 12th among 293 cities in China.
 Moreover, Ningbo is among the wealthiest cities in China; it ranked 8th in terms of average yearly disposable income in the year of 2020.
 As of 2020, Ningbo has global headquarters and registered offices of over 100 listed companies, and many regional business headquarters.
 In 2021, Ningbo featured the seventh most listed companies of all cities in China.
 Furthermore, Ningbo was among the top 10 Chinese cities in the Urban Business Environment Report released by the Chinese state media China Central Television (CCTV) in 2019.

-As a city with rich culture and a long history dating back to the Jingtou Mountain Culture in 6300 BC and the Hemudu culture in 4800 BC, Ningbo was awarded "City of Culture in East Asia" by the governments of China, Japan, and Korea in 2016.
-Ningbo is one of the top 200 cities in the world by scientific research as tracked by the Nature Index.
+As a city with rich culture and a long history dating back to the Jingtou Mountain Culture in 6300 BCE and the Hemudu culture in 4800 BCE, Ningbo was awarded "City of Culture in East Asia" by the governments of China, Japan, and Korea in 2016.
+From 1842, Ningbo was one of the first five treaty ports opened up to the West.
+Ningbo is one of the top 100 cities in the world by scientific research as tracked by the Nature Index.

-The port of Ningbo–Zhoushan, spread across several locations, is the world's busiest port by cargo tonnage and world's third-busiest container port since 2010.